Practice Problems: Data Types

 Output:

-Problem 4: Finding Unique Items
+Challenge 4: Finding Unique Sorted Items

-Task: You are given a list of numbers with many duplicates: [10, 20, 30, 20, 10, 50, 60, 40, 80, 50, 40].
-Your goal is to find all the unique numbers from this list and then convert the result back into a sorted list.
+Your Task: You are given a list of numbers containing several duplicates: [10, 20, 30, 20, 10, 50, 60, 40, 80, 50, 40].
+Write a program to extract all unique numbers from this list, and convert the result back into a sorted list.

 Expected Output: